Znerf/mapreduce-eg/README.md

 ```

 ## Calculating Performance
-This will give you loading time, mapreduce time and unloading time
+This will give you loading time, mapreduce time and unloading time.
+For the running of this, one must add 4.txt,8.txt,12.txt and 16.txt in txt folder.

 ```
 python3 count/performance.py